Overview: Metric Builder for Google BigQuery

 Navigate to Metrics > Custom Metrics to access the Metric Builder for BigQuery.
 Click the green + Create Custom Metric button and select your connected BigQuery Data Source from the Data Source drop-down list.

-The ability to connect BigQuery and access Metric Builder is available on the Professional and Performer plans.
-Request a free trial of BigQuery by following these steps.
+Metric Builder is available on the Professional and higher plans.
+Request a trial of Metric Builder by following these steps.

 How to use the Metric Builder for BigQuery

-SQL: Construct query strings to access data from your Database using Structured Query Language (SQL).
+B) SQL: Construct query strings to access data from your Database using Structured Query Language (SQL).
+Learn more here

 • Daily Values: This Data Type should be selected when your Metric reflects the most up-to-date Daily Value for the Metric.
 In Databox, the latest daily entry will be displayed for the Custom Metric.